Can I grow plants for personal use?

 Do I need a prescription?

 No. You only need to be certified and registered in MN’s Medical Cannabis Program.
-When you go to a dispensary, the pharmacist will confirm that you are in the Program’s database and educate you about your options.
+When you go to a dispensary, the pharmacist will confirm that you are in the Program’s database and recommend options specific to your condition and goals.
 What you purchase, however, is entirely up to you.
 You are in control of what you purchase and how much you take because you know yourself better than anyone else.

 Can I buy ANY marijuana legally?